InacioTurista/dslist/README.md

 One thing that I particularly appreciate is the teacher's enthusiasm in teaching all aspects of Spring Boot.
 With over twenty years of experience as a developer, he deeply appreciates the convenience that Spring Boot provides.
 This enthusiasm and friendliness make it almost effortless to comprehend complex concepts.

+# Technologies used in this project
+## Back end
+- Java
+- Spring Boot
+- JPA / Hibernate
+- Maven